scriptographers/CS254-Assignment-3/README.txt

 File Descriptions:

 Q1:
+    TwoByOneMux.vhd     : 2x1 MUX using structural modelling
+    FourByTwoEncode.vhd : 4x2 Encoder made using only 2x1 MUXes
+    waveform.jpg        : Screenshot of the simulation results

 Q2:
+    TwoByOneMux.vhd     : 2x1 MUX using structural modelling
+    TwoByFourDecode.vhd : One bit half adder made using only 2x1 MUXes waveform.jpg        : Screenshot of the simulation results

 Q3:
     TwoByOneMux.vhd     : 2x1 MUX using structural modelling
     OnebitHalfAdd.vhd   : One bit half adder made using only 2x1 MUXes waveform.jpg        : Screenshot of the simulation results

 Q4:
     TwoByOneMux.vhd     : 2x1 MUX using structural modelling
     OnebitFullAdd.vhd   : One bit full adder made using only 2x1 MUXes waveform.jpg        : Screenshot of the simulation results